Vicfred/dianyingbot/README.md

 * Re-encodes using **x264** (CRF 21, preset slow) and **libfdk\_aac** (128 kbps).
 * Stores final files in `/tmp/tgbotencodes`.
 * Sends the encoded video back via Telegram API.
-* Caches `file_id`s so already-uploaded videos can be re-sent instantly.

 ---